I3ck/HGE2D/README.md

     , moveTime        :: Millisecond -> a -> a -- how your game should change over time
-    , getTime         :: a -> Millisecond -- how to get the current time of your game , setTime         :: Millisecond -> a -> a -- how to set the time of your game , getW            :: a -> Width -- how to get the width of your game , getH            :: a -> Height -- how to get the height of your game , getTitle        :: a -> String -- how to get the title of your game , toGlInstr       :: a -> RenderInstruction -- how to receive a render instruction to display your game }
+    , getTime         :: a -> Millisecond -- how to get the current time of your game , setTime         :: Millisecond -> a -> a -- how to set the time of your game , getTitle        :: a -> String -- how to get the title of your game , toGlInstr       :: a -> RenderInstruction -- how to receive a render instruction to display your game }